We join the team this week in their Sprint Planning session as they start by rechecking their Retrospective action items:

 - Temporarily add Unit Test column to their story board

 - Install Sonar (a platform to help visualize Code Quality) to help improve awareness of Code Quality and Technical Debt

-- Spend 20% of their time in the next couple of Sprints to tackle Technical Debt Issues (Ed note: From experience this seems a bit low for team that have accumulated a fair amount of technical debt, but the team will have to learn on their own)
+- Spend 20% of their time in the next couple of Sprints to tackle Technical Debt Issues (Ed note: From experience this seems a bit low for teams that have accumulated a fair amount of technical debt, but the team will have to learn on their own)

-Once the planning actually gets going the team finds that they can’t even commit to 16 Story Points of work.
+Once the planning actually gets going, the team finds that they can’t even commit to 16 Story Points of work.
 They realize that it will be hard to write Unit Tests for some of the new stories.
 The team commit to installing Sonar and then look at the Technical Debt Backlog for key items.
 Based on what they’ve picked up from “Laurent method” they’ve found a few large files that change frequently.
 They’ve discovered that several of these are 10,000+ line “God/Monster classes”, the class that everything else hangs off.
-When something small changes in these classes it ripples through the entire code base.
+When something small changes in these classes, it ripples through the entire code base.

 Adding the “Definition of Done” at the top (permanently) and a “Unit Test” column (only until Unit Testing becomes a habit).